 Options for Getting a Business Mailing Address

 You have several options available depending upon your needs:

 Private Mailbox: This is the least expensive option where you can signup to get a private mailbox from your local post office.
 Unfortunately, your address will have a “P.O.
 Box” number on it.
 Furthermore, you cannot receive packages from other carriers (UPS, FedEx, etc), which might be a huge setback.
 However, the cost is minimal (usually less than $10/mo for most locations) and primarily depends on the size of the physical mailbox and the amount of time you need it for.
 It's definitely your cheapest option.
 You can also get a private mailbox from other places, such as UPS and Pakmail, which cost a little more, but do not have a P.O.
 Box number on the address and can typically receive packages from all carriers.

 Virtual Mailroom: This is another option where you can signup with a service that provides you with a business mailing address in a city of your choice and they will scan and upload images of your mail to a secure website where you can view it.
 You can view your mail online and let them know whether they should shred it, forward it to you, deposit checks, or do any other necessary task.
-A virtual mail room costs a bit more than a private mailbox, but offers a more prestigious address and convenient service for your business.
-Earth Class Mail is a well-established virtual mailroom service provider and it costs around $50 per month.
+A virtual mailroom costs a bit more than a private mailbox, but obviously offers a more prestigious address and convenient service for your business.
+Earth Class Mail is a well-established virtual mailroom service provider and it has plans starting at $69 per month.

 QUICK TIP: Try to choose a business mailing address that is centrally located in a major city near you.